-5. The measurement of the objective luminous flux of LED module(s) producing the principal passing-beam shall be carried out as follows:
+5. The measurement of the objective luminous flux of light source module(s) producing the principal passing-beam shall be carried out as follows:

 5.1.
-The LED module(s) shall be in the configuration as described in the technical specification as defined in paragraph 3.1.2.2. of this Regulation.
+The light source module(s) shall be in the configuration as described in the technical specification as defined in paragraph 3.1.2.2. of this Regulation.
 Optical elements (secondary optics) shall be removed by the Technical Service at the request of the applicant by the use of tools.
 This procedure and the conditions during the measurements as described below shall be described in the test report.

 5.2.
 One module of each type shall be submitted by the applicant with the electronic light source control gear, if applicable, and sufficient instructions.